Our submission to the Disability Royal Commission on inclusive employment for people with an intellectual disability

 Information gathered from the consultations and research were pulled together in a submission to the Royal Commission into Violence, Abuse, Neglect and Exploitation of People with Disability in December 2022.
 It outlines the barriers to inclusive employment as well as the solutions and recommendations for a new approach to employment for people with an intellectual disability.

 Our submission is very long – over 270 pages.
 We have done this to bring all the evidence on inclusive employment together in one place and to make sure the Disability Royal Commission have all the information they need.
-We are working on accessible versions so everyone can be part of the conversation.
+You can find an Easy Read summary here.

 Our stakeholder work was a key element of the final submission we gave to the Royal Commission and informed our recommendations and analysis.
 However we did not have time to write up our full analysis before the